Welcome to Worlds On Paper

 Me and comics:

 My favorite comics company is Marvel Comics and I enjoy reading a lot of their comics in Marvel Unlimited.
-Until others like DC and Image Comics create something similar I won’t be reading much of their comics.
-I mostly read on my Samsung Android tablet.
+Until DC Comics create a similar service I won’t be reading much of their comics.
+I mostly read on my 10″ Samsung Android tablet.
 Favorite comics right now are most stuff with the X-Men and Avengers.
 Favorite Comics Artists are John Romita Jr, Oliver Copiel, Leinil Yu and others.
 Favorite Comics Writers are Brian Lynch, DnA, J. Michael Straczynski, Brian Michael Bendis and so on.

 Some of my favorite games are first two Batman Arkham games, Age of Empires II on Steam PC.
 The Conduit, Red Steel, Goodfather: Blackhand Edition and Marvel Ultimate Alliance on Wii.
 Left 4 Dead II on Xbox 360.
 X-Men Legends games on GameCube.
 I don’t game that much as of writing, but it might change soon.